Promoting the conservation of our built heritage and the natural environment

 • Upcoming Workshops

-Margaret Quinlan Architects, in association with David Kelly Partnership, are leading a thorough survey of Knockelly in order to help inform a Conservation Management Plan.
-The survey, kindly funded by National Monuments, includes assessing the archaeological and ecological aspects (by Dave Pollock and Mieke Muyllaert respectively), generating detailed plans and virtual 3D models (by Tír3D), as well as determining the current structural state of the built infrastructure and the steps necessary to preserve it.
-Results and conclusions are much anticipated and will guide on-going and future work.
+Margaret Quinlan Architects, in association with David Kelly Partnership, led a thorough survey of Knockelly last year.
+The survey, kindly funded by National Monuments, included an assessment the archaeological and ecological aspects (by Dave Pollock and Mieke Muyllaert respectively), generating detailed plans and virtual 3D models (by Tír3D), as well as determining the current structural state of the built infrastructure and the steps necessary to preserve it.
+Results and conclusions is guiding on-going and future works.
+Use the link below to access a fascinating interactive 3D model of the tower house generate by Tír3D.

 • Current Works